Free Application for Federal Student Aid (FAFSA)

 How to Check Your FAFSA Status

-After submitting your FAFSA form, it’s important to check your status to make sure everything went through correctly.
+After submitting your form, it is important to check your status to make sure everything went through correctly.
 This helps you stay on track and avoid delays in getting your financial aid.
-Follow these simple steps to check your FAFSA status:
+Follow these simple steps to check your Application status:

 - Visit https://studentaid.gov